chrisdadev13/bvm/README.md

 # (Blazingly Fast) Bun Version Manager

 Bun Version Manager build using Rust that allows you to quickly install and use different versions of Bun via the command line.
-This is just a side project I did in order to learn Rust, so is not usable at all.
+Since this is just a side project I did in order to learn Rust, it was specifically tailored and tested for systems running on `macosx86_64` architecture.
+This means it is currently optimized for Mac systems with x86_64 architecture only.

 # Installation
 Step 1: